 Texas Tomorrow: Understanding the Texas Tuition Promise Fund

 Many times when we meet with clients, the topic of how to pay for their children’s college is on the forefront.
-There are really two main choices when deciding on a college education fund in Texas.
-First, Texas has a traditional qualified 529 savings plan which is managed by a third party and offers a broad range of investment options from which you can choose.
+There are really two main choices when deciding on a college education fund in Texas, a traditional qualified 529 savings plan or the Texas Tuition Promise Fund.

+Texas has a traditional qualified 529 savings plan which is managed by a third party and offers a broad range of investment options from which you can choose.
 The 529 savings plan offers tax-free growth of your investment, and tax-free withdrawals when used for qualified higher education expenses.
 It’s important to note that when selecting a 529 savings plan, investors are not restricted to using the plan offered in their state.
 This means you are free to use any states’ 529 plan that you prefer.
-While the 529 savings plan has its own benefits and drawbacks, I want to take a deeper dive into the alternative to a 529 savings plan, the Texas Tuition Promise Fund.

 What is the Texas Tuition Promise Fund?